pooriya-jamie/pooriya-jamie.github.io/_members/Jamie.md

 publications: 'author^=*Jamie'

 teaser: >
     I'm Pooriya Jamie, an incoming PhD student in Computational Communication and Data Science at UCLA.
-My research focuses on using data science and machine learning to enhance cyber safety, social computing, and address algorithmic bias for safer digital spaces.
+I focus on using data science and machine learning to improve cyber safety, social computing, and address algorithmic bias.

 profile:
     name: Pooriya Jamie
     position: Doctoral Student